cbrun/cbrun.github.io/_posts/talks/2026-07-09-sle2026-keynote-we-built-the-languages.md

 That is true for organizations.
 It is true for open-source communities.
 It will probably be true for agents as well.

 We built the languages.
 That was a real achievement.
-But the next challenge is to make them live: with people, with organizations, with tools, and with agents.
+But each success moved the problem forward.
+The metamodel led to the editor.
+The editor led to the platform.
+The platform led to the community.
+The community led to practice.
+And practice now has to include agents without losing human responsibility.

 That is where I think the next twenty years of language engineering will be.
 Not only in defining languages, but in making them practicable, durable, and shared.